ArtiiGamesLLC/Databases-Assignment1/Java/README.md

 the on-screen instructions at each step.
 All of the assigned methods are available as numeric options for you to choose from via the console.
 The interface was created this way to be intuitive and useful as a framework for future SQL projects.

+A screencast video of the queries being run can be found here: https://www.youtube.com/watch?v=Yms9xfMM23c&feature=youtu.be

 The runnable queries include:
   - Getting all paper details for a submission based on the author's email address.
   - Getting all reviews for a paper by its id number.